Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

 LifterLMS also offers documentation to answer frequent questions or problems on a variety of issues.
 There’s also a detailed installation document and video tutorial.

-Since LifterLMS is a plugin that you’ll need to manage, the company has put together a list of experts familiar with the tool who you can hire if you need the help.
+Since LifterLMS is a plugin that you’ll need to manage, the company has put together a list of experts familiar with the tool that you can hire if you need the help.
 It’s nice to know you can get extensive help if you should need it, even if you have to pay for it.

 Tech Knowledge Required